Housing and Development Board

-The Housing & Development Board (HDB; often referred to as the Housing Board; 建屋发展局; Lembaga Pembangunan dan Perumahan; வீடமைப்பு வளர்ச்சிக் கழகம்), is a statutory board under the Ministry of National Development responsible for the public housing in Singapore.
+The Housing & Development Board (HDB), often referred to as the Housing Board, (Note: Sources using the term "Housing Board" include the following:) is a statutory board under the Ministry of National Development (MND) that is responsible for public housing in Singapore.
 Established in 1960 as a result of efforts in the late 1950s to set up an authority to take over the Singapore Improvement Trust's (SIT) public housing responsibilities, the HDB focused on the construction of emergency housing and the resettlement of kampong residents into public housing in the first few years of its existence.

-This focus shifted from the late 1960s, with the HDB building flats with improved fittings and offering them for sale.
-From the 1970s, it initiated efforts to improve community cohesion in its estates and solicit resident feedback.
-In the 1990s and 2000s, the HDB introduced upgrading and redevelopment schemes for mature estates, as well as new types of housing intended to cater to different income groups in partnership with private developers.
-The HDB was reorganised in 2003 to better suit Singapore's housing market in the 2000s.
-Efforts to engage residents with upgrading schemes increased in the 2000s and 2010s, and the HDB also began solar panel installation works from the early 2010s.
+Focus shifted in the late 1960s as the HDB began building flats with better fittings and offering them for sale.
+Starting in the 1970s, the board initiated efforts to improve community cohesion and solicit resident feedback.
+In the late 1980s, town councils were established to manage common property and oversee day to day maintenance.
+During the 1990s and 2000s, the HDB introduced redevelopment schemes for mature estates along with new housing types designed for various income groups in partnership with private developers.

+The HDB was reorganised in 2003 to better suit the housing market.
+Resident engagement regarding upgrading schemes increased throughout the 2000s and 2010s, and the board began solar panel installations in the early 2010s.
+Since the turn of the century, HDB designs have moved away from simple or brutalist styles toward improved contemporary aesthetics with improved amenities and facilities.

 The HDB consists of a 12-member board and three departments, the Building, Estate and Corporate departments.
-Besides the provision of public housing, the HDB handles land reclamation works in Singapore and maintains the infrastructure of Singapore's national resource stockpiles.

-The HDB is also a major purchaser of state land from the Government with the purchase price payable by HDB going into the past reserves.
+Besides the provision of public housing, the HDB also handles land reclamation works in Singapore and maintains the infrastructure of Singapore's national resource stockpiles.
+It is also a major purchaser of state land from the Government with the purchase price payable by HDB going into the past reserves.